-There are 2 ways to add Processing Steps to your data.
+There are 2 ways to add Transformation Steps to your data.

-From the Dataflow (right Sidebar): You can add Steps directly from the Dataflow by clicking on the '+' button.
+From the sidebar: You can add Steps by clicking on the '+' button.
 Doing so will bring up a component that lets you search and choose which Step you want to apply to your data.

-From the Spreadsheet View: You can also click on any of the column headers for the columns you want to process or transform.
-You will see a dropdown with a categorized list of some of the Processing Steps that you can apply on that column.
-When you click on any of those, a Step will be added to the Dataflow.
+From the Spreadsheet UI: You can also click on any of the column headers for the columns you want to clean.
+You will see a dropdown with a categorized list of some of the Cleaning Steps that you can apply on that column.
+When you click on any of those, a Step will be added.

-Removing Steps can be done from the Dataflow in the sidebar.
+Removing Steps can be done from the sidebar.
 You can simply click on the trash icon on a Step to remove it.
-You may have to re-run the last Step to refresh the data in the Spreadsheet View.
+You may have to re-run the last Step to refresh the data in the Spreadsheet UI.

 You can Run Steps by clicking on the "Run" button on a Step.
-Running Steps will apply all Processing Steps to your imported data in a sequential manner.
+Running Steps will be applied to your imported data in a sequential manner.

-Note that clicking on the "Run" button on an individual Step will run that Step along with all the Steps before it in the Dataflow.
+Note that clicking on the "Run" button on an individual Step will run that Step along with all the Steps before it.
 This ensures that you get the most accurate view of your processed data up to the Step you run.

-To make this point clear, if there is only one Step in the Dataflow, then clicking "Run" will only run that one Step.
-If you run the last Step in the Dataflow, it will run all steps.
-However, if you run a Step that's anywhere in the middle of a Dataflow (i.e. neither the only Step nor the last Step), then Dropbase will run all Steps up to and including the Step you clicked on.
-Any Step after th done you ran will remain un-processed.
+To make this point clear, if there is only one Step, then clicking "Run" will only run that one Step.
+If you run the last Step, it will run all steps.
+However, if you run a Step that's anywhere in the middle (i.e. neither the only Step nor the last Step), then Dropbase will run all Steps up to and including the Step you clicked on.
+Any Step after the one you ran will remain un-processed.

-After a Step has been run, you can click on the Step to view a Snapshot of your data after that Step has been applied.
+After a Step is ran, you can click on a Step to view a Snapshot of your data after that Step has been applied.